Welcome to Fenway Health’s Violence Recovery Program

 Training and Education

-The Violence Recovery program is committed to providing training and consultation to help organizations and providers understand and respond to the needs of LGBT individuals affected by violence.
-We offer trainings to: police departments, criminal justice officials, service providers, medical caregivers, and community groups.
-We also consult with service providers across the state to ensure that LGBT victims of violence are treated with sensitivity and respect.
+The Violence Recovery program is committed to providing training and consultation to help organizations, providers, and community groups understand and respond to the needs of LGBT individuals affected by violence.

 TOD@S: A Project for Black and Latin@ LGBQT People Affected by Partner Abuse